-And he has flourished in this College environment this past year.
-He has immersed himself in the BE culture, has shown commitment and discipline by participating fully in as many of the sports and co-curricular activities as time allows and has received glowing feedback from his teachers, mentors and housemasters.
+And he had flourished in this College environment.
+He had immersed himself in the BE culture, had shown commitment and discipline by participating fully in as many of the sports and co-curricular activities as time would allow and had received glowing feedback from his teachers, mentors and housemasters.
 A harder worker you would not find.

-As a young, impressionable 2nd form (Grade 8) boy Michael is in need of a structured, stable environment.
-In need of good, male role-models who are active, present participants in his life.
-And he has found this at College.
+As a young, impressionable 2nd form (Grade 8) boy Michael was in need of a structured, stable environment.
+In need of good, male role-models who were active, present participants in his life.
+And he had found that at College.

 The plea for help from mom and boy was the last roll of the dice for them: “Please can you help us try keep Michael at College”.

-In a perfect alignment of stars the universe crossed our Foundation’s path with that of a benefactor with whom we had the opportunity to share Michael’s story.
-As if by design it so happened that his College story followed a similar path – ending with him having to leave Maritzburg College in his 4th form (Grade 10) year.
-And although he has gone on to do very well for himself and unashamedly refers to himself as a “College Old Boy”, by his own admission he lives with a certain amount of regret that he was unable to finish College on his own terms and occasionally yearns for what could have been.
+In a perfect alignment of stars the universe crossed our Foundation’s path with that of a generous benefactor with whom we had the opportunity to share Michael’s story.
+As if by design it so happened that our benefactor’s College story followed a similar path – ending with him having to leave Maritzburg College in his 4th form (Grade 10) year.
+And although he had gone on to do very well for himself and unashamedly still refers to himself as a “College Old Boy”, by his own admission he lives with a certain amount of regret that he was unable to finish College on his own terms and occasionally yearns for what could have been.

-Our Old Boy has become the saviour of Michael’s College journey.
-He has generously offered an annual pledge towards tuition and boarding costs for the next four years – as long as Michael continues to embrace all that College offers and continues to make the most of this opportunity.
+Our Old Boy become the saviour of Michael’s College journey.
+He generously offered an annual pledge towards tuition and boarding costs for the next four years – as long as Michael continued to embrace all that College offered and continued to make the most of this opportunity.

 College means different things to different people and our shared passion for this school is vested in what it means to each of us individually.
 We recognise the value of the College journey in our own lives and the importance of boys continuing to be afforded the opportunity to experience this journey.